compromise-evident/ProximitySieve/README.md

 ### How it works

-TLDR:

-Applies the sieve of Eratosthenes on an  interval near the n-digit random number --listing nearby primes, and testing only one & the same # by all p < 4 million.
+**TLDR:** Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only one & the same # by all p < 4 million.

 char python_mod_command[50300] is a C++ array serving as a string, and is automatically branded with a python3 command to perform n mod p<4M, results of which are append-written